Raneemts/wasl/README.md

 ### Summary

-Wasl is a platform that connects blood donors with patients or hospitals in need of blood donations.
-It aims to make finding donors faster and more efficient during emergencies.
+Wasl is a platform that connects blood donors with patients or hospitals that need blood donations.
+The goal of the platform is to make it easier to find donors when a specific blood type is needed urgently.

-Users can register as donors and provide their blood type.
-When a request is created, the system identifies matching donors and notifies them.
+Users can register as donors and add their blood type.
+When there is a request for a certain blood type, the system can identify suitable donors and send them notifications.

 ### Problem

-Hospitals often face delays in finding suitable blood donors, which can affect patients in critical conditions.
+Hospitals sometimes urgently need a specific blood type, but it can be difficult to quickly find available donors.
+This delay may affect patients who need blood transfusions.

 ### Proposed Solution

-Wasl allows donors to register and store their blood type.
-Patients or hospitals can create requests, and the system matches and notifies suitable donors.
+The Wasl platform helps solve this problem by creating a system where donors can register and store their blood type information.
+Hospitals or patients can search for donors with matching blood types, and in emergency cases, the platform can notify donors who match the request.

 ### Target Users

+The platform is mainly intended for:

-- Blood donors
+* Blood donors
-- Hospitals
+* Hospitals
-- Patient families
+* Patients who need blood donations

 ---

 # 5. Key MVP Features

+For the first version of the project (MVP), we plan to include the following features:

-- Donor registration system
+* Donor registration system
-- Blood type storage
+* Storing blood type information
-- Search by blood type
+* Searching donors by blood type
-- Emergency notifications
+* Sending emergency notifications to matching donors

+These features represent the core functionality needed to demonstrate the main idea of the project.

 ---

 # 6. Potential Challenges

-- Ensuring data accuracy
-- Efficient notification handling
-- Encouraging donor participation
+Some challenges we identified include:

+* Making sure donor information is accurate
+* Handling emergency notifications efficiently
+* Encouraging people to register as donors

 ---

 # 7. Opportunities

-- Faster access to donors
+This platform could have several positive impacts:

+* Helping hospitals find blood donors faster
-- Supporting critical patients
+* Supporting patients who need urgent blood donations
-- Encouraging community engagement
+* Encouraging community participation in blood donation

 ---

-# 8. Reason for Selection
+# 8. Reason for Selecting This Idea

-We selected Wasl because it solves a real problem, has strong social impact, and is feasible within our technical capabilities.
+We selected the Wasl platform because it solves a real problem and has a meaningful social impact.
+It is also technically possible to build within the timeframe of the project and fits well with the skills of our team members.

----

 # Stage 2: Project Charter

 ## 1. Project Objectives

 ### Purpose

-To develop a mobile application (Wasl) that connects patients, hospitals, and donors efficiently for emergency blood donation.
+The purpose of this project is to develop a mobile application (Wasl) that connects patients, hospitals, and blood donors efficiently to support emergency blood donation and help save lives.

 ### SMART Objectives

-- Submit a blood request in under 2 minutes
+- Enable patients or hospitals to submit a blood request within less than 2 minutes.
-- Match donors based on blood type
+- Allow donors to find and respond to matching blood donation cases based on blood type.
-- Notify relevant donors quickly
+- Notify relevant donors within a short time after an emergency request is created.

 ---